alvstrid/BudgetCalculator/README.md

 Things to do:
 - Improve the ListView that shows all expenses
 - Make the barchart work according to the given data
-- Add butons to view all items from a category when clicking the category card
+- Add buttons to view all items from a category when clicking the category card
 - Add a button to see all expenses from main activity
 - ....